-Course Description: This course will familiarize you with the main events, as well as social and political forces, that shaped the main nations of the Far East from c.1800 to the present.
-These nations - most notably China, Japan, and India/South Asia, but also Korea and Vietnam - have emerged in recent decades as major forces in economics and diplomacy in the world.
+Course Description: This course will familiarize you with the main events, as well as social and political forces, that shaped the main nations of the Far East from c.1850 to the present.
+These nations - most notably China, Japan, and India, but also Korea and Vietnam - have emerged in recent decades as major forces in economics and diplomacy in the world.
 In fact, in the near future their collective impact on the world is almost certain to increase.
-And yet all are ancient civilizations with long and impressive histories, but were (with the notable exception of Japan) dominated by Western powers for much of the 19^{th} century and into the 20th.
+And yet all are ancient civilizations with long and impressive histories, but were (with the notable exception of Japan) dominated by Western powers for much of the 19th century.

-This course will start at the accession of significant European/Western power and influence in Asia in the early 19th c., but will explore how these Asian nations forced a resurgence of their autonomy in the 20th c., esp. between the world wars, and in the wake of the latter destructive conflict created very different political and economic systems and routes to "modernization.
+This course will start at the height of European/Western power and influence in Asia in the mid-19th, but will explore how these Asian nations forced a resurgence of their autonomy in the 20th c., esp. between the world wars, and in the wake of that latter very destructive conflict, created very different systems and routes to "modernization.
 China took the route of Maoism, and then after Mao's death "Socialism with Chinese characteristics."
-Japan (and Korea and Taiwan) took the route of export-oriented capitalism combined with massive government-business cooperation.
+Japan took the route of export-oriented capitalism combined with massive government-business cooperation (South Korea and Taiwan later followed similar paths).
 And India - after Gandhi and INC led independence -- became the world's largest federal democracy, initially with an Indian version of Socialism but later moving toward more free-trade, high-tech oriented capitalism.